 You elected these people to work for you!
 They have lots of important things on their plates – all vying for their attention.
 Make sure preserving Parks and Natural Areas is one of them.

-Oh and don’t forget about Mayor Ed Murray.
+Oh and don’t forget about the interim Mayor Tim Burgess

 Seattle City Hall